ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 likely be shared between multiple clients and it makes sense to keep them valid longer.

+**3.** If the server key is compromised, the attacker can tamper with the 0-RTT data without detection.

 The second issue can be addressed by reasonably limiting the lifetimes of server configurations.
 If you expire them after a day by default it means that regular visitors would each day have to do one full 1-RTT handshake before they could do 0-RTT ones for 24h.

+TODO: the client data is protected by the static secret.
+TODO: the server data is protected by the ephemeral secret.

 ---

 Defending against replay attacks without the server random is a tad harder.
 One option is for the server to keep track of all client key shares and reject any that it has already seen.
-That's what [QUIC](#) does, the server maintains an anti-replay window and keeps a list of client nonces, indexed by a server-provided token.
+That's what [QUIC](https://en.wikipedia.org/wiki/QUIC) does, the server maintains an anti-replay window and keeps a list of client nonces, indexed by a server-provided token.

 It's important to understand that this is a generic issue, not an issue with TLS in particular, so it's not like there's some other